 Some consumers use cannabis extracts to boost the CBD or THC potency of their favorite cannabis flower or other smokable dry herbs.
 This can be done in a couple ways.

 It is also possible to add cannabis extract to a joint or blunt.
-Some users will add their cannabis concentrate to their marijuana flower or other dry herb as they roll their joint or blunt.
+Some users will add their marijuana concentrate to their marijuana flower or other dry herb as they roll their joint or blunt.
 This works best if you have a messy extract like oil or a crumbly extract like honeycomb and isolates.
-It is also possible to add cannabis extract to the outside of a joint or blunt.
+It is also possible to add cannabis extract to the outside of a joint or blunt, sometimes called twaxing.

 This method works best when you have a sticky extract like shatter or sap that will hold to the paper of your joint or blunt.
 Like when you add cannabis extract to your pipe, adding it to a joint or blunt may cause it to flare up or burn unevenly, so take care when using this method.